niclabs/tcecdsa/README.md

 # Requirements

-The only requirement for this library is our [Threshold Paillier Implementation] (https://github.com/niclabs/tcpaillier).
+The only requirement for this library is our [Threshold Paillier Implementation](https://github.com/niclabs/tcpaillier).
 It will be downloaded automatically if the module is used with [Go Modules](https://blog.golang.org/using-go-modules)

 # Using the library